-Hair Highlights should complement your natural color, but many women over-highlight their hair, so we often use lowlights to tone them down and temper the frosted look.
+Hair Highlights should complement your natural color, but many women over-highlight their hair, so at our hair salon in Denver we often use lowlights to tone them down and temper the frosted look.
 Low-lights help create a vibrant hair color that brings out your skin tone and eye color.

 Read more about the Glo tips for great highlights and lowlights…